Remon-Ansary/Python-Scrapy/README.md

 conn = psycopg2.connect(dbname="Your database name",user="postgres",password="Your Password", host="localhost")

+* You can also do this by creating a database named 'newdata' and importing the mydb.sql file in pgAdmin4.

 ## Running the project

 After completing the database setup and installing the packages, Please go to the spiders directory inside helloScrappy directory and run the following command:

-* scrapy crawl quotes
+- scrapy crawl quotes

 This will crate a database table with all the data in postgresql database.

 !["upper portion"](https://i.ibb.co/sj169kH/scrapy1.png)
 !["upper portion"](https://i.ibb.co/Q66QS0W/scrapy2.png)